tristanpadiou/Group-Project-2/README.md

 Balanced Accuracy Score: The score for the model trained with SMOTE was recorded as 0.76, indicating improved performance for the minority class.

-In the end, we used SMOTE for its ability to perform well with both white and red wine.
+In the end, because the best resampler would vary between the Red and White wine datasets, we created a function to pick for us.

+Hyperparameter Tuning:

+For tuning the hyperparameters of random forest we used Gridsearch CV which would fit the model multiple times with different settings.
+After running it would then give us the best hyperparameters to use.

 ---